 The fourth national convention of the Ivory Coast junior chamber of commerce opened in the capital of Abidjan on thursday (24 November).

-The fourth national convention of the Ivory Coast junior chamber of commerce opened in the capital of Abidjan on thursday (24 November).
+Background: The fourth national convention of the Ivory Coast junior chamber of commerce opened in the capital of Abidjan on thursday (24 November).
 The theme of this year's conference was 'Man and his environment'.

 SYNOPSIS: Founded in 1963 the Junior chamber of commerce now has thousands of members, and on this occasion National Assembly president Philippe Yace performed the official opening ceremony.
 It was an indication of the importance that the Jaycees, as they're called, have assumed in the country.